Acer Laptop

 http://www.myfixguide.com/manual/wp-content/uploads/2014/12/Acer-Aspire-V3-371-Disassembly-11.jpg

-and I think it is all one with the interface of which I ask about .
+And I think it is all one with the interface, which I asked about.

 Is it reasonably possible to replace the stock keyboard with a backlit keyboard?
-I’m evaluating the Acer Aspire V 13 V3-372T, and I’m told Acer makes a similar model with a backlit keyboard.
+I’m evaluating the Acer Aspire V 13 V3-372T, and I’ve been told that Acer makes a similar model with a backlit keyboard.

 Thanks.

-1. Walter any response on the keyboard question?
-I have the v13 v3 372 and found out afterward another version has a backlit keyboard, so if I can I’d like to swap out my keyboard for a backlit one.
+Walter, have you received any response regarding the keyboard question?
+I have the V13 v3-372 and found out afterwards that another version has a backlit keyboard, so if possible, I’d like to swap out my keyboard for a backlit one.

-7. Thank you so much this is a really useful guide.
-I was wondering, would it be at all easy to replace the CPU?
-I know it is soldered on, but I have downloaded the adobe premiere pro suite to edit VR videos and would like to upgrade the CPU to an I7!
+Thank you so much!
+This is a really useful guide.
+Would it be easy to replace the CPU at all?
+I know it is soldered on, but I have downloaded the Adobe Premiere Pro suite to edit VR videos and would like to upgrade the CPU to an i7.

-I have a soldering iron at home but am not very good at soldering if honest.
+I have a soldering iron at home, but I am not very good at soldering if I am honest.